awslabs/crossplane-on-eks/README.md

 ✅   Configure the EKS cluster

-Depending on whether you want to use the jet provider or the default provider for AWS, you need to install one or both of the crossplane providers on the EKS cluster.
-You will also need to enable IRSA support for your EKS cluster for the necessary permissions to spin up other AWS services.
+Enable IRSA support for your EKS cluster for the necessary permissions to spin up other AWS services.
 Refer to the bootstrap README for this configuration.

  - [AWS Provider](https://github.com/crossplane/provider-aws) - Crossplane Compositions for AWS Services
- - [Terrajet AWS Provider](https://github.com/crossplane-contrib/provider-jet-aws) - Crossplane Compositions for AWS Services

 ✅   Deploy the Examples